 Acknowledgements:

-We would like to acknowledge Masoume Amirkhani and Michael Loos from Cornell AgriTech for their help in treating the corn seeds using the conventional seed treatment.
-We would also like to thank Avni Bhalla, Michaela Fitzgerald, Natalie Brennan, Emily Cavanaugh, Laura Martinez, Jules Davis, Matt Barett and Moshe Zaghouri at the Thaler lab for their in reviewing the manuscript and their valuable edits.
-We would like to thank , Alexa Stratton and Lilly Elliott-Vidaurri for all their help in setting up the experiments and insect colony care.
-We would especially like to thank Dr. Katja Poveda for helping us troubleshoot our experiments and sharing her lab’s resources for the work.
+We would like to acknowledge Masoume Amirkhani and Michael Loos from Cornell AgriTech for their help with treating the corn seeds using the conventional seed treatment.
+We would also like to thank Avni Bhalla, Michaela Fitzgerald, Natalie Brennan, Emily Cavanaugh, Laura Martinez, Jules Davis, Matt Barett and Moshe Zaghouri for their constructive comments and valuable edits.
+We would like to thank Alexa Stratton and Lilly Elliott-Vidaurri for helping with setting up the experiments and insect colony care.
+We would especially like to thank Katja Poveda for helping troubleshoot our experiments and sharing her lab’s resources for the work.
 This work was funded by NY IPM () and New York Ag & Markets for funding.

 Figure Legends:

 Figure 1.
 Germination rate and seedling height of corn seedlings post seed treatment with methyl jasmonate (MeJA).
-The seed germination rate of corn seeds soaked in 0.2-10 mM MeJA solution and water (Mock) was measured for 7 days (a) and the percentage of germinated seeds with conventional seed treatememnt with MeJA was measured after 7 days (c).
+The seed germination rate of corn seeds soaked in 0.2-10 mM MeJA solution and water (control) was measured for 7 days (a) and the percentage of germinated seeds with conventional seed treatment with MeJA was measured after 7 days (c).
 The height of seedlings emerging from both seeds treated with MeJA using the wet soaking method (b) and conventional seed treatment method (d) was measured 14 days after sowing.
-One-way ANOVA was performed to measure significant difference among treatments at p=0.05.
-Means that are different from each other are denoted by different letters using means separation by Tukey test.
-Error bars indicate standard error around the mean.
+Means that are different from each other are denoted by different letters (Tukey test; α = 0.05).
+Error bars indicate standard errors around the means.

 Figure 2.
-Oviposition choice assays of adult flies of Delia platura on seeds treated with MeJA.
-The percentage of eggs deposited by adult flies of seed corn maggots in two-choice assays with water-soaked (mock) and 0.2 mM MeJA soaked corn seeds were performed in the laboratory (a) and in the field (b).
-Two-choice oviposition assays were also performed with corn seeds treated with MeJA using conventional seed treatment and the coating matrix only (Mock) or 0.2 mM MeJA equivalent (c) and 0.4 mM MeJA equivalent (d).
-One-way ANOVA was performed to measure significant difference among treatments for the two-choice bioassays.
-Means that are different from each other are denoted by different letters.
-Error bars indicate standard error around the mean.
+Oviposition choice assays of adult Delia platura on seeds treated with MeJA.
+The percentage of eggs deposited by adult flies in two-choice assays with water-soaked (control) and 0.2 mM MeJA soaked corn seeds were performed in the laboratory (a) and in the field (b).
+Two-choice oviposition assays were also performed with corn seeds treated with MeJA using conventional seed treatment and the coating matrix only (control) or 0.2 mM MeJA equivalent (c) and 0.4 mM MeJA equivalent (d).
+Means that are different from each other are denoted by different letters (α = 0.05).
+Error bars indicate standard errors around the means.

-Figure 3. (a) Total number of eggs deposited by adult flies on water-soaked (Mock) and 0.2 mM MeJA soaked corn seeds measured in no-choice bioassays.
-The number of eggs deposited on each seed treatment was fit into a generalized linear mixed model at p=0.05. (b) The percentage of eggs deposited on seeds that were soaked in water or 0.2 mM MeJA and were matched for growth stage was also measured in a two-choice oviposition assay. (c) Larval performance of Delia platura on seeds treated with MeJA.
-The percentage of first instar seed corn maggot larva that matured to becoming pupa when fed on corn seeds soaked in water versus 0.2 mM MeJA was measured after 14 days.
-One-way ANOVA was performed to measure significant difference among treatments in the two choice oviposition assay (b) and larval performance assay (c).
-Means that are different from each other are denoted by different letters.
-Error bars indicate standard error around the mean.
+Figure 3. (a) Total number of eggs deposited by adult flies on water-soaked (control) and 0.2 mM MeJA soaked corn seeds measured in no-choice bioassays. (b) The percentage of eggs deposited on seeds soaked in water or 0.2 mM MeJA and matched for growth stage was also measured in a two-choice oviposition assay. (c) Larval performance on seeds treated with MeJA.
+The percentage of first instar larvae that pupated when feeding on corn seeds soaked in water versus 0.2 mM MeJA was measured after 14 days.
+Means that are different from each other are denoted by different letters (α = 0.05).
+Error bars indicate standard errors around the means.